 The warehouses of the future might not look like a scene out of Bladerunner, but what’s in store for the industry over the next decade?
 Warehouses will build on current effective process-driven technologies, such as widespread supply chain automation, hyper-effective robotic technologies and, yes, plenty of drones to go around.

-Let’s take a look at what to expect from the warehouse of the future.
+Let’s take a look at concepts of warehousing and what to expect for the future of warehouses.

 In this guide, we’ll discuss: